mit-mit-randomprojectlab/arduino_connect4/README.md

-# arduino_connect4
+# Arduino connect4
-Code for an arduino-based electronic connect4 game.
+Code for an mini electronic arduino-based connect4 game.

 The code is designed to simulate a human vs. AI game of connect4, with board display provided on an 8x8 LED matrix disply driven by I2C.
 The user control is taken in using three buttons.
 The game's AI uses a Monte Carlo Tree Search algorithm and provides a moderate level of difficulty.